Utah Valley University

 This section of this page will be developed in conjunction with another about the Fourier transform and harmonic analysis.

 Wikipedia: “Spherical symmetry is a characteristic feature of many solutions of Einstein’s field equations of general relativity, especially the Schwarzschild solution and the Reissner–Nordström solution.
-A spherically symmetric spacetime can be characterised in another way, namely, by using the notion of Killing vector fields, which, in a very precise sense, preserve the metric.”
+A spherically-symmetric spacetime can be characterized in another way, namely, by using the notion of Killing vector fields, which, in a very precise sense, preserve the metric.”
 See: proper time. …the radial derivative of the circumferential radius in a freely-falling frame; this becomes explicit in the tetrad formalism.
 Also: https://en.wikipedia.org/wiki/Spin_connection